 When you’re in Newcastle, it’s nearly impossible to get away from Newcastle United.

-Sure, on occasion you’ll come across someone who doesn’t follow football, or who drifted off when they got relegated, but even then, they seem to know what’s going on with the club.
+Sure, on occasion you’ll come across someone who doesn’t follow football, or who drifted off when they got relegated a couple years ago, but even then, they seem to know what’s going on with the club.

 There doesn’t seem to be any other kind.
-In fact, I would sit with 48,000 of them on game night, a Wednesday night in the second tier league, against an opponent from six hours away, and rank them as probably the most enthusiastic and engaged supporters I’d seen in 38 games across the country.
+In fact, in September 2016 I sat with 48,000 of them on game night, a Wednesday night in the second tier league, against an opponent from six hours away, and rank them as probably the most enthusiastic and engaged supporters I’d seen in (then) 38 games across the country.

 In short, I could not be more impressed than I was by Newcastle United.
-But before I get to that, allow me to introduce you to the city itself.
+I have more about them in my book, but for now allow me to introduce you to the city itself.
 It’s quite a place – scenic, historic, bustling, and kept young by 80,000 university students – and it’s perfectly located to be the suggested North and Northeast hub city for my book.

 Newcastle sits along the River Tyne and has a history that goes back at least to Roman times.
 There is still a medieval castle there, remains of the old city wall, and a street that traces the path of Hadrian’s Wall.